assafmu/wav2letter_pytorch/README.md

 Alternatively, create a Pandas Dataframe with the columns ```filepath, text``` and save it using ``` df.to_csv(path) ```.

+Note that only WAV files are supported.
+If you use a sample rate other than 8K, specify it using ```--sample-rate```.

 ### Different languages
-In addition to English, Hebrew, Farsi, and Arabic (MSA) are supported.
+In addition to English, Hebrew, and Farsi are supported.

 To use, run with ```--labels hebrew```.
 Note that some terminals and consoles do not display UTF-8 properly.